Safety Reporting - SOP 1.4.b

 AE recording

-AEs, including SAEs, should be recorded from the time the informed consent form is signed until the end of the trial, unless otherwise provided for in the protocol.
+AEs, including SAEs, should be recorded from the time the informed consent form is signed until the end of the trial, unless otherwise specified in the protocol.

 PI must record all AEs in the CRF.
 In determining whether an AE is an adverse reaction, consideration shall be given to whether there is a reasonable possibility of establishing a causal relationship between the event and the investigational medicinal product (IMP).